 The First Merchants Corporation Retirement Pension Plan (the "Pension Plan") is a qualified defined benefit pension plan that pays monthly retirement benefits to eligible employees.
 The benefits, computed as a straight-life annuity although other forms of actuarially-equivalent benefits are available under the plan, are based on the following formula: 1.6% of average final compensation (in general, the participant's highest 60 consecutive months' W-2 compensation, less incentive pay) plus .5% of average final compensation in excess of Social Security covered compensation, both times years of service to a maximum of 25 years.
 The plan was frozen, effective March 1, 2005, for participants who had not yet attained age 55 and been credited with 10 or more years of service as of that date, meaning that their accrued benefits were vested and they no longer accrued benefits under the plan, and employees who were not participating in the plan as of that date were not eligible to participate.
-The benefits payable under the plan at age 65 to the participants whose benefits were frozen are determined under the above formula, based on their average final compensation as of March 1, 2005, times a fraction, the numerator of which is the participant's years of service as of March 1, 2005, and the denominator of which is the participant's years of service as of March 1, 2005, and the denominator of which is the participant's years of service as of March 1, 2005, and the participant in the Pension Plan whose benefits were frozen.
+The benefits payable under the plan at age 65 to the participants whose benefits were frozen are determined under the above formula, based on their average final compensation as of March 1, 2005, times a fraction, the numerator of which is the participant's years of service as of March 1, 2005, and the denominator of which is the participant's years of service projected to age 65.
+Messrs.
+Hardwick and Connors were among the participants in the Pension Plan whose benefits were frozen.
 The other three NEOs did not participate in the Pension Plan.